weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 [3, 2, 1]
 ```

-`let` is very helpful for debugging and program understanding,
+`let` is very helpful for debugging and program understanding;
 however, it can cause confusion (as demonstrated in the simple example
 below).
 Thus, industrial use of `let` is discouraged.